mxschmitt/awesome-playwright/README.md

 - [playwright-elements](https://www.npmjs.com/package/playwright-elements) - Playwright test extension for more powerful page object implementation.
 - [Playwright-cleanup](https://www.npmjs.com/package/playwright-cleanup) - A Playwright cleanup tool that simplifies test cleanup by undoing any changes to the testing environment.
 - [Playwright-performance](https://www.npmjs.com/package/playwright-performance) - A plugin that helps you optimize the speed and efficiency of web applications by measuring and analyzing the performance of ANY tested flow using Playwright.
+- [playwright-python-language-injection](https://github.com/Mattwmaster58/playwright-python-language-injection) - Language injection definitions for CSS/JS syntax highlighting when using `python-playwright` in PyCharm

 ## Reporters